ckcm0210/watchdog_v2/docs/Watchdog_Handover_Notes_2025-08-26.md

 # Watchdog Handover Notes (2025-08-26)

+Note: See also Watchdog_Handover_Notes_2025-08-27.md for the latest handover with additional guidance on avoiding Excel file locks and detailed flow diagrams.

 Purpose: Persist the working context so we can resume quickly tomorrow.

 Summary of what changed today